KhronosGroup/ANARI-SDK/examples/generated_frontend_template/README.md

 generator target.

 Everything can be forcibly regenerated with by appending `_force` to the generator target name.
 This will overwrite edits to any generated files.
 It will however preserve the old versions of files by appending `.old`.
-To integrate improvements to the generated into edited versions forcibly regenerate them and then use a diff tool to merge changes into the newly generated files (for example `meld foo.cpp foo.cpp.old`).
+In case the SDK updates the code generator with changes to the `device/src` files you may want to manually reintegrate your changes with those.
+A possible workflow is to forcibly regenerate them and then use a diff tool to merge changes from the backups into the newly generated files (for example `meld foo.cpp foo.cpp.old`).